luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

 Example
 ```
-  Class NameDeclaration
+  Class VariableDecl
     properties
       name: string, sourceLine, column
-      declare name affinity nameDecl
+      declare name affinity varDecl
 ```

-Given the above declaration, any `var` named (or ending in) **"nameDecl"** or **"nameDeclaration"** will assume `:NameDeclaration` as type.
-(Classname is automatically included in 'name affinity')
+Given the above declaration, any `var` named (or ending in) **"varDecl"** or **"VariableDecl"** will assume `:VariableDecl` as type.
+(Class name is automatically included in 'name affinity')

 Example:
-`var nameDecl, parentNameDeclaration, childNameDecl, nameDeclaration`
+`var varDecl, parentVariableDecl, childVarDecl, variableDecl`

-all three vars will assume `:NameDeclaration` as type.
+all three vars will assume `:VariableDecl` as type.

 #####Declare valid
 `DeclareStatement: declare valid IDENTIFIER("."(IDENTIFIER|"()"|"[]"))* [:type-VariableRef]`